-ACLS supports academic research in the humanities and humanities-related social sciences.
+ACLS supports academic research in the humanities or interpretive social sciences.
 The ultimate goal of the project should be a major piece of scholarly work by the applicant.

-ACLS does not fund creative work or the performing arts (e.g., novels, films, performance, or musical composition), nor does it fund textbooks or pedagogical projects, or translations without a scholarly apparatus of commentary and annotation.
+ACLS does not fund creative work or the performing arts (e.g., novels, films, performance, or musical composition), nor does it fund textbooks, pedagogical projects, or translations without a scholarly apparatus of commentary and annotation.

-However, proposals in the social science fields listed above are eligible only if they employ predominantly humanistic approaches and qualitative/interpretive methodologies (e.g., economic history, law and literature, political philosophy, history of psychology).
-Proposals in interdisciplinary and cross-disciplinary humanities and related social sciences are welcome, and most programs do not restrict the focus of research to any geographic region or to any cultural or linguistic group of study.
+Proposals in the social science fields listed above are eligible only if they employ predominantly humanistic approaches and qualitative/interpretive methodologies (e.g., economic history, law and literature, political philosophy, history of psychology).
+Mixed method approaches and proposals in interdisciplinary and cross-disciplinary humanities and related social sciences are welcome.

-Yes, an applicant for this program may also apply to as many fellowship programs as are suitable, with the exception of the ACLS Public Fellows program.
-However, not more than one ACLS or ACLS-joint award may normally be accepted in any one competition year.
+Yes.
+An applicant for this program may also apply to as many fellowship programs as are suitable, with the exception of the ACLS Public Fellows program.
+However, not more than one ACLS or ACLS-joint award may be accepted in any one competition year.

 An applicant may apply to several competitions, ACLS fellowships or others.

 Yes.
-Please use the statement of interest to make a case for why participation in the Summer Institute will benefit your research project.
+Please use the applicant’s statement to make a case for why participation in the Summer Institute will benefit your research project.

-Yes.
-As long as your PhD was granted by an accredited institution and you have an affiliation with a university or college in North America or East, Central, or Southeastern Europe, you are eligible to apply.
+No. As long as your PhD was granted by an accredited institution and you have an affiliation with an institution (i.e., college, museum, university) in North America or East Central and Southeastern Europe, you are eligible to apply.

-Long-term regular research or teaching appointments are full- or part-time positions at an institution that are either permanent or indefinitely renewable.
+Long-term regular research or teaching appointments are full- or part-time positions at an institution (i.e., college, museum, university) that are either permanent or indefinitely renewable.
 For instance, a temporary postdoctoral or visiting position that is non-renewable (or only renewable up to a maximum number of years) does not meet the requirement.

-This eligibility requirement for non-US/Canadian/Mexican citizens/permanent residents is meant to assure that the applicant intends to continue to contribute to the field in North America and/or East Central or Southeastern Europe.
+This eligibility requirement is meant to assure that the applicant intends to continue to contribute to the field in North America and/or East Central and Southeastern Europe.
 If you would like to make this case, we recommend that you apply.
-Please add a paragraph to the application essay stating what you see yourself doing five years from now.
+Please add a paragraph to the application statement indicating what you see yourself doing five years from now.
 The selection committee will make its decision based on all the information you provide in your application.

 The Online Application Process

 This will vary, depending on how much work you have prepared before you begin the application process.
 Simply filling in the form will probably take at least an hour, if not two.
 In addition, you will need to submit your application essay and supporting documents.
-You will also need to secure referees to write letters in support of your application.
+If your PhD degree is not conferred before the deadline, you will also need to secure a university official to submit an institutional statement confirming you are on schedule to complete the PhD by April 14, 2024.
 You should start the process at least several weeks before the deadline to determine what is required and to start preparing your materials.

 The best advice is to start early.

-No, you may work in multiple sessions, although you will need to save your work after you finish each section of the application.
+No. You may work in multiple sessions, though you will need to save your work after you finish each section of the application.
 Once you have submitted the application, you cannot work on it again.

 No. Your application will be evaluated as submitted.

-No. This program will not accept letters of recommendation as part of the fellowship application package.
+No. This program will not accept reference letters as part of the application package.
 Other ACLS programs do require reference letters, and we encourage you to consult closely the application requirements for each program to which you are applying.

 The Review Process

-Proposals to the Summer Institute for the Study of East Central and Southeastern Europe are read by experts in Eastern European studies from a variety of disciplines in the humanities and related social sciences.
+Proposals to the Summer Institute for the Study of East Central and Southeastern Europe are read by experts in Eastern European studies from a variety of disciplines in the humanities or interpretive social sciences.

 The projects ultimately selected vary widely.
 While there is no one model to follow for a successful application and we do not provide examples of proposals that receive funding, you are encouraged to view information on previous awardees and brief project descriptions here.
 You may also benefit from reviewing Writing Proposals for ACLS Fellowship Competitions by Christina M. Gillis.